iotaledger/trinity-wallet/docs/styleguide/styleguide.md

 # Trinity codebase and UI styleguide
-The goal of this documentation is to comprehensively define best practice for the Trinity UI component codebase and styling.
+The goal of this documentation is to comprehensively define best practice for the Trinity codebase and user interface styling.

 ## Table of Contents